MacGrec/Chessable-Technical-Assessment/README.md

 - You can see the database scheme at database-scheme.png

 # Launch tests
-- **Unit Tests:** docker-compose exec app bin/phpunit tests/Unity
+- **Unit Tests:** docker-compose exec app php .vendor/bin/phpunit tests/Unit
-- **Functional Tests:** docker-compose exec app bin/phpunit tests/Functional
+- **Functional Tests:** docker-compose exec app php .vendor/bin/phpunit tests/Functional

 # Postman
 Import using postman to use the api: